ociviol/cbzManager/README.md

 If you want to collaborate, do not hesitate to contact me.

-Windows version available at  : https://ollivierciviolsoftware.wordpress.com/
+Delphi Windows version available at  : https://ollivierciviolsoftware.wordpress.com/